Farukest/Lab-Z/docs/examples/input-proofs.md

 /// @dev This is a PRACTICAL example of input proof usage
 ///
 /// ╔═══════════════════════════════════════════════════════════════════╗
-/// ║                    SENARYO: KAPALI ZARF İHALE                      ║
+/// ║                    SCENARIO: SEALED BID AUCTION                    ║
 /// ╠═══════════════════════════════════════════════════════════════════╣
 /// ║                                                                    ║
 /// ║   1.
-Alice 100₺ teklif verir (şifreli)                            ║
+Alice bids $100 (encrypted)                                  ║
 /// ║   2.
-Bob 80₺ teklif verir (şifreli)                               ║
+Bob bids $80 (encrypted)                                     ║
-/// ║   3. İhale biter, en yüksek teklif kazanır                        ║
+/// ║   3.
+Auction ends, highest bid wins                               ║
 /// ║                                                                    ║
-/// ║   SALDIRI (Input Proof olmasaydı):                                ║
+/// ║   ATTACK (without Input Proof):                                   ║
 /// ║   ─────────────────────────────────                               ║
-/// ║   Bob, Alice'in şifreli teklifini blockchain'den kopyalar         ║
+/// ║   Bob copies Alice's encrypted bid from blockchain                ║
-/// ║   "Bu benim teklifimdi" der                                       ║
+/// ║   Claims "This was my bid"                                        ║
-/// ║   Sistem kimin gerçek sahip olduğunu bilemez!                     ║
+/// ║   System can't tell who the real owner is!                        ║
 /// ║                                                                    ║
-/// ║   INPUT PROOF İLE:                                                ║
+/// ║   WITH INPUT PROOF:                                               ║
 /// ║   ─────────────────────────────────                               ║
-/// ║   Her teklif, "BU ŞİFRELEMEYİ BEN YAPTIM" kanıtı içerir          ║
+/// ║   Each bid includes proof: "I CREATED THIS ENCRYPTION"            ║
-/// ║   Bob kopyalasa bile → REVERT (proof Alice'e ait)                 ║
+/// ║   Even if Bob copies → REVERT (proof belongs to Alice)            ║
 /// ║                                                                    ║
 /// ╚═══════════════════════════════════════════════════════════════════╝
 contract ConfidentialAuction is ZamaEthereumConfig {